 NUTS stands for Nomenclature of Territorial Units for Statistics which denotes a geocode categorization of the administrative divisions for statistics in the EU member states.
-NUTS2 is generally the regional level in the EU which comprise areas between 800 thousand and 3 million inhabitants.
-This is also adopted for the allocation and delivery of Structural and Cohesion Fund.
+NUTS 2 is generally the regional level in the EU which comprise areas between 800 thousand and 3 million inhabitants.
+The NUTS 2 level is also adopted for the allocation of Structural and Cohesion Funds.

 Data and references on methodology on regionalised EU budget payment (1988-2022): Historic EU payments by region: 1988-2022 | Data | European Structural and Investment Funds (europa.eu).
 The database was compiled through a stepwise procedure to develop an estimate of when the actual expenditure that led to the EU payments took place at NUTS2 level (EC, 2020a; Lo Piano et al., 2022).
-Consolidated data on the YEI funding at regional level at the time of writing is restricted to the sub-period 2014-2018.
+Consolidated data on the YEI funding at regional level at the time of writing was restricted to the sub-period 2014-2018.
 We have included 2014 for completeness (as some regions received funding from 2014) and to capture also the overall effects, although the estimates are consistent with the exclusion of the year 2014.

-EU spending by NUTs regions | Data | European Structural and Investment Funds (europa.eu)
+EU spending by NUTS regions | Data | European Structural and Investment Funds (europa.eu)

 The data on EU region historical payment differ from funding allocation as they refer to projects that were financed by the EU.
-In some countries, low absorption capacity meant that few projects have been implemented: for instance, in Romania only about 10% of projects claimed funding (Bussi, 2014), resulting in the extremely low intensity of YEI funding not captured by the maps’ intervals.
+In some countries, low absorption capacity meant that few projects have been implemented: for instance, in Romania only about 10% of projects claimed funding (Bussi, 2014).